code-iai/pico_flexx_driver/README.md

   Exposure time.
 Only for manual exposure.
 - `max_noise` (default="0.07"):
   Maximum allowed noise.
 Data with higher noise will be filtered out.
+- `range_factor` (default="2.0"):
+  Range of the 16-Bit mono image which should be mapped to the 0-255 range of the 8-Bit mono image.
+The resulting range is `range_factor` times the standard deviation arround mean.
 - `use_png` (default="false"):
   Use PNG instead of TIFF compression for 16 Bit images (depth, mono16 and noise).
 - `jpeg_quality` (default="90"):